-Given a need for the most complete and accurate information, as well as the legal requirement to establish the offenders' intent, Hawaii's hate crime statistics reporting program is set at the prosecution level.
+Given a need for the most complete and accurate information, as well as the legal requirement to establish intent, Hawaii's hate crime statistics reporting program is set at the prosecution level.
 This avoids the pitfall that has occurred in many jurisdictions where the police report hate crime statistics.
-Specifically, the police are not able to investigate the interpersonal dynamics involved in the large number of relatively less serious offenses that exhibit at least one hate crime characteristic (especially as the overwhelming majority of these cases would not ultimately be determined to be hate crimes), particularly when an offender is not arrested or when the "possible hate crime" aspects are, at best, ambiguous.
+Specifically, the police are not able to investigate the interpersonal dynamics involved in a large number of relatively less serious offenses that exhibit at least one hate crime characteristic (especially as the overwhelming majority of these cases would not ultimately be determined to be hate crimes), particularly when an offender is not arrested or when the "suspected hate crime" aspects are ambiguous.2

 By placing the point of data collection at the prosecution level, Hawaii's program avoids false positives, utilizes limited police resources much more efficiently, and is based on incidents that solidly meet the State's legal definition of hate crimes, i.e., criminal acts for which the intent of the perpetrator(s) is determined to be derived from hostility toward one or more of the protected groups.
-It also provides the ability to conduct statistical inquiries into case processing and outcomes, which are important analyses generally not available in other jurisdictions.
+It also provides the ability to conduct statistical inquiries into case processing and outcomes, which are important analyses that are generally not included in other jurisdictions' hate crime reporting.

-The prosecutors' ability to make determinations of the intent behind possible hate crimes is, however, dependent upon receiving good preliminary information from the police.
-In the Hawaii program, it is the police departments' responsibility to ensure that "possible hate crime"-related information, when applicable, is clearly and consistently included in the narrative section of their incident report forms.
+The prosecutors' ability to make determinations of the intent behind possible hate crimes is dependent upon receiving good preliminary information from the police.
+In the Hawaii program, it is the police departments' responsibility to ensure that "suspected hate crime" information, when applicable, is clearly and consistently included in the narrative section of their incident report forms.

-At the request of the Hawaii Department of the Attorney General, the FBI provided hate crime training to Hawaii's police departments on several occasions during the latter half of the 1990s, and conducted specialized training sessions for prosecutors in early 2002.
+At the request of this Department, the FBI provided hate crime recognition training to Hawaii's police departments on several occasions during the latter half of the 1990s, and conducted specialized training sessions for prosecutors in early 2002.
 The police also include a hate crime module in their training programs for officer recruits.

-The Hawaii program's data elements generally parallel those utilized in the national program (CJIS, 1999).
-It was necessary to modify some of the FBI elements in order to more appropriately reflect the uniqueness of Hawaii (e.g., "beach or beach park" was added as a location code).
+The Hawaii program's data elements generally parallel those utilized in the FBI's program (CJIS, 1999).
+It was necessary to modify some of the data elements in order to more appropriately reflect the uniqueness of Hawaii (e.g., "beach or beach park" was added as a location code).
 In addition, the Hawaii program collects data on charge descriptions and dispositions.
-A completed hate crime report is due to the program no later than the last business day of the month following one in which a case either concludes the sentencing
+A completed hate crime report is due to the program no later than the last business day of the month following one in which a case either concludes the sentencing phase (for convictions) or reaches its final disposition (for nonconvictions).
+Although Hawaii law does not provide for enhanced sanctions against perpetrators of

-&lt;sup>2 Although most "possible hate crimes" (i.e., cases that exhibit at least one of the 14 characteristics) are not genuine hate crimes, they must be initially treated as such.
+2 Although most "possible hate crimes" (i.e., cases that exhibit at least one of the 14 characteristics) are not genuine hate crimes, they must be initially treated as such.
 Even seemingly obvious hate crimes may be invalidated upon thorough investigation.
 To illustrate the complexity of determining the motivation behind possible hate crimes, the FBI makes reference to a case in which a synagogue was vandalized and defaced with anti-Semitic graffiti.
 After an arrest was made and all of the facts surrounding the case emerged, the incident was determined to not be a hate crime, but rather an attempt by the rabbi's jilted mistress, who was herself a congregation member, to seek revenge against her former lover.